 About the East Greenland National Park, one of the most remote protected areas in the world:

-The map shows some of the key features of the terrain and covers the "theatre of action" of the story.
+This simplified sketch map shows some of the key features of the terrain and covers the "theatre of action" of the story.
 Most of the place names shown are real -- and indeed it has been my intention to set the story in a real geographical location rather than in an imagined landscape -- but three of the big locations in the story (Blyhavn, Himmelbjerg and Sandvig) are invented names.

 The Bear Islands in the foreground, and the fjord landscape beyond